brombres/Godot-GameGUI/README.md

 ![GGNinePatchRect](Media/Images/Icons/GGNinePatchRect.png)

-GGNinePatchRect replicates NinePatchRect functionality and makes the following improvement: when the bounds of a GGNinePatchRect are smaller than its corners and edges, the corners and edges are proportionally shrunk to fit the available bounds.
+GGNinePatchRect replicates NinePatchRect functionality and makes the following improvement: when the bounds of a GGNinePatchRect are smaller than its corners, the corners are proportionally shrunk to fit the available bounds.

 ![GGLayoutConfig](Media/Images/GGNinePatchRect.gif)